SweenyWasHere/Data-Storytelling/README.md

 -
 This was a PowerPoint presentation.
 What it shows you is how I have been using data storytelling techniques for over fifteen years.
 The combined slides that include graphs, tables, status and overview are a particularly good example of a Power BI-like story that I was using long before Power BI became a thing.
 In fact, that's one reason I like Power BI so much!

-3-Data Storytelling: XRay Wireless Brochure Pack.xlsm - Loaded on this page now.
+3-Data Storytelling: XRay Wireless Brochure Pack.xlsm - Loaded in this repository now.
 -
 What it is:
 -